jrc98-njit/IS601-Homework/README.md

    1. Description - We would like to explore the implications the internet has had on key aspects of society such as e-commerce, relationships and politics.
    2. Keywords – society, relationships, dynamics
    3. Website Title - How the Internet has Change Social Dynamics
-   4. Page Title – Introduction to the WWW
+   4. Page Title – Introduction/Welcome

 ### Page 1 - Social Communities
     1. Menu Link (what people see on the website)